apache/nuttx-apps/nshlib/README.txt

       CONFIG_NSH_USBDEV_TRACE
-        If USB tracing is enabled (CONFIG_USBDEV_TRACE), then NSH can be configured to show the buffered USB trace data afer each NSH command:
+        If USB tracing is enabled (CONFIG_USBDEV_TRACE), then NSH can be configured to show the buffered USB trace data after each NSH command:

       If CONFIG_NSH_USBDEV_TRACE is selected, then USB trace data